fusioncharts/dev_centre_docs/exporting-charts/using-fusionexport/tutorials/first_chart.md

 exportConfig.set('chartConfig', chartConfig);
 ```

-As you can see above, we defined a simple chart and assigned it `exportConfig` against `chartConfig` property.
+As you can see above, we defined a simple chart and assigned it `exportConfig` against the `chartConfig` property.
 There are many properties which you can define in `exportConfig`.
 You can get the full list on the [API reference documentation](https://www.fusioncharts.com/dev/exporting-charts/using-fusionexport/sdk-api-reference/nodejs#exportconfig-options).

-In case if you are curious about FusionCharts and various charts configurations, go through the [chart attributes documentation](https://www.fusioncharts.com/dev/chart-attributes/) on Dev Center.
+In case you are curious about FusionCharts and the various charts configurations, go through the [chart attributes documentation](https://www.fusioncharts.com/dev/chart-attributes/) on Dev Center.

 ## Let's export!

-It is to time export our chart.
+It is time to export our chart.
 First, let's define `type` to PDF (default type is `PNG`) and export the chart:

 ```JavaScript
 // Import FusionExport